In plain terms, a successful investment plan is one that meets your objectives, but it must also be one that you can execute.

 Execution monitoring is about two things.
 You should track if you are getting the best possible price every time you make a transaction.
 Moreover, it is also essential to check if you are following your plan.

-Investment Policy Statement is a fancy name, but the idea is simple: put it all together in a single document so you can refer back to it regularly.
+Investment Policy Statement is a fancy name.
+Still, the idea is simple: put it all together in a single document so you can refer back to it regularly.

 You have made lots of decisions to get to this point.
 Are you going to remember everything in a few months?
 What about in a few years?